JustRadiant/Glanced/README.md

 1. Open Discord in your browser
 2. Press F12 to open DevTools
 3. Go to Console tab
-4. Paste the collector script and run it
+4. Paste the contents of `Glance Console Script` and run it
 5. Wait for `combined.json` to download
    - This might take a while depending on your friend count
    - The script has delays to avoid Discord rate limits